nerdschoolbergen/modern-javascript-and-web-apis/exercise2/README.md

 module.exports = TvShowService;
 ~~~~

 > A class in JavaScript has no concept of private members.
 Everything is public.
-This means when we do `this.tvShows = []` in the constructor we made the array public to the class, which may be a bad thing if we want to be 100% sure someone is _only_ using our class methods to access the content of the array.
-If you want a 100% private array, move it outside of the class so it's private to the _module_ and not the class.
+This means that when we do `this.tvShows = []` in the constructor we made the array public to the class, which may be a bad thing if we want to be 100% sure someone is _only_ using our class methods to access the content of the array.
+If you want a 100% private array, move it outside of the class so it's a member to the _module_ and not the class.

 * In `tvShowRouter`, _require_ the `tvShowService`.
 * Remove the `tvShows` array